 - The minute order of the plea;

 - The transcript of the plea colloquy; and

-- The abstract of judgment.
+- The abstract of judgment (Cabantac v Holder (9th Cir 2013) 736 F3d 787).

 Sentencing documents can be considered only for the sentence imposed.
 For a jury trial, the record of conviction also includes the jury verdict and the jury instructions.
 The record of conviction does not include these:

-• Dismissed counts (Ruiz-Vidal v Gonzales (9th Cir 2007) 473 F3d 1072);
+- Dismissed counts (Ruiz-Vidal v Gonzales (9th Cir 2007) 473 F3d 1072); - The trial record;